Learn from the experts with our online training course!

 It’s at this stage where DIY designs can come unstuck, and many architects and designers will be familiar with the clients who call up having obtained planning permission for their drawings but with no idea what to do next.

-If you think this is a step too far for you, another approach would be to use the software to mock up ideas that can be used to inform your brief to an architect or house designer.
+If you think this is a step too far for you, a better DIY design approach might be to use the software to mock up ideas that can be used to inform your brief to an architect or house designer.

 As highly-trained professionals, architects expect to be paid handsomely for their work.
 The very best can charge a fortune, and rightly so – some architect-designed homes are more works of art than houses.
 However, most of us just want a nice home or extension that isn’t going to break the bank.